informatica-unica/lip/README.md

 #### Install the GitHub CLI

-This tool is very useful to manage your online repositories from the comfort of the command line.
-We just need it to perform `git` command as an authenticated user.
+The GitHub CLI is useful tool to manage your online repositories from the comfort of the command line.
+We just need it to perform `git` commands as an authenticated user.

-To install the GitHub CLI, follow the [installation instructions](https://github.com/cli/cli) that suit your Linux distribution.
+To install the GitHub CLI, follow the [installation instructions for Linux](https://github.com/cli/cli/blob/trunk/docs/install_linux.md).
 Then check it's installed with:

 ```
 gh --version